eokh/OTD_scraper/README.md

-Here is the full README as a single clean, copy-pasteable block of text:

-⸻

-# On This Day Scraper – Unga Bunga Edition 🔥🪨🦴
+# On This Day Scraper – Unga Bunga Edition

 ## Why This Exists
 Fire let early humans share warmth and light.
 Knowledge does the same for the present.